 George Fox Evangelical Seminary began in 1947 as the Western School of Evangelical Religion.
-In 1951, it became Western Evangelical Seminary.
+In 1951, it became Western Evangelical Seminary with the support of Oregon Gov. Mark O. Hatfield.
 The original campus was on the Evangelical Church conference grounds at Jennings Lodge, east of Portland.
 In 1993, the seminary moved to a new centrally located and more easily accessible campus near Interstate 5 and highways 99W and 217.
 In 1996, it merged with George Fox College to form George Fox University, and changed its name on Jan.
 1, 2000, to George Fox Evangelical Seminary.
 The site of the seminary is now the university's Portland Center.

 The first students came from the founding denominations: the Evangelical Church of North America, Northwest Yearly Meeting of Friends, the Free Methodists, the Nazarenes, and the Church of God, Anderson.
 Today, more than 35 denominations are represented in the student body.